ClickerMonkey/typed-query-builder/README.md

 ## SQL Implementations

-- `@typed-query-builder/sql-mssql` contains the dialect for converting expressions into SQL Server query strings.
+- `@typed-query-builder/sql-mssql` [README](packages/sql-mssql/README.md) contains the dialect for converting expressions into SQL Server query strings.
+- `@typed-query-builder/mssql` given an mssql connection, process an expression and return a result.

 ### `SELECT`